veeso/termscp/CONTRIBUTING.md

 1. Open an issue with an **appropriate label** (e.g. bug, enhancement, ...).
 2. Write a **properly documentation** compliant with **rustdoc** standard.
 3. Write tests for your code.
-This doesn't apply necessarily for implementation regarding the user-interface module (`ui`).
+This doesn't apply necessarily for implementation regarding the user-interface module (`ui`) and (if a test server is not available) for file transfers.
 4. Report changes to the issue you opened, writing a report of what you changed and what you have introduced.
 5. Update the `CHANGELOG.md` file with details of changes to the application.
+In changelog report changes under a chapter called `PR{PULL_REQUEST_NUMBER}` (e.g. PR12).
 6. Request maintainers to merge your changes.

 ## Developer contributions guide